T1D Info

 Managing Type 1 Diabetes is like a three-way balancing act because you have to watch your insulin, the food you eat and the amount of exercise or physical activity you get.

-• Taken too much carbohydrate foods/sugary drinks
+• Taking too much carbohydrate foods/ sugary drinks

 • Less exercise than usual